In my experience, one of the most challenging parts of putting together a blog post for my real estate clients is finding photos to use.

 2. Hire a professional photographer.

-Getting high-quality, original photos can really take the overall quality of your website and blog up a few notches.
+Getting high-quality, original photos can really take the overall quality of your blog up a few notches.
 One great way to do this is to plan ahead.
-Let’s say you’re working on a 12-month content strategy with 5 blog posts per month.
-Typically what I’ll do for my clients who have their own photographers is I’ll make an outline of all 5 blog posts for the upcoming month, make a list of key components of each blog post, and give that list to a photographer.
+Let’s say you’re working on a 12-month content strategy and you have five blog posts planned per month.
+Typically what I’ll do for my clients who have their own photographers is I’ll make an outline of all five blog posts for the upcoming month, then use that to make a photo list for the photographer.
 The photographer can spend a few hours (or even a day, depending how long your list is!) taking photos of everything on the list.
 Voilà!
 You have all of the photos you need for the next month of content.

 3. Use searchable libraries with free high-res photos.

 A few of my favorite photo resources include Unsplash, PicJumbo, and Pexels.
 (There are SO many out there now—a Google search for “free stock photos” will have you swimming in results!)
 Many of these libraries explicitly state on their websites that their photos are FREE and available for any type of use.
 You are encouraged to give the photographer credit, but you’re definitely not required to.